reconhub/learn/content/post/practical-stegen.md

   - [*leaflet*](https://rstudio.github.io/leaflet/): to demonstrate
     interactive maps

-If we have these packages installed, we can tell R to load these packages from our R library:
+Once we have these packages installed, we can tell R to load these packages from our R library.
+This needs to be done once at the top of every R script:

 ``` r
 library("here")      # find data/script files